Basic Guide to 3PL (Third Party Logistics)

 Once the goods are received and sorted, they go to storage in the distribution center using a process involves organizing the goods in a way that allows for easy access and retrieval.
 Distribution centers use various storage systems, including pallet racks, shelving, and automated storage and retrieval systems, to optimize their storage space.

-Inventory management is another critical function of a distribution center.
-Distribution centers use inventory management software to track the movement of goods in and out of the facility.
+It’s a good to qualify them on things like what kind of inventory management software they use.
+Any reputable distribution center uses inventory management software to track the movement of goods in and out of the facility.
 This helps ensure that there is always enough inventory on hand to meet customer demand while minimizing the risk of overstocking which can cause storage costs to skyrocket.

-Of course standard distribution centers work may include a loosely defined type of “order fulfillment”, but it may only involve picking pallets of material (more of a bulk scenario) and instead of working with eCommerce companies, they could serve retail and warehouse orders to stock store locations.
+Of course standard distribution centers work may include a loosely defined type of “order fulfillment” (like the kind that we offer in our central TX warehouse fulfillment) but it may only involve picking pallets of material (more of a bulk scenario) and instead of working with eCommerce companies, they could serve retail and warehouse orders to stock store locations.

 The final function of a distribution center is shipping and transportation management.
 Distribution centers use transportation management software to coordinate the shipment of goods to customers.
 This involves selecting the most efficient mode of transportation and arranging for the goods to be picked up and delivered to their destination.
 Distribution centers also work closely with carriers, such as trucking companies and freight forwarders, to ensure that the goods are delivered on time and in good condition.